Iubenda logo

 No. If you run an e-commerce, you also need a proper Terms and Conditions document.

-Terms and Conditions are often mandatory for online stores because they contain all the information about the conditions of sale and disclosures on methods of payment, shipping, delivery, withdrawals, cancellation conditions, etc. – as commonly required by consumer protection regulations.
+Terms and Conditions are strongly recommended for online stores because they contain all the information about the conditions of sale and disclosures on methods of payment, shipping, delivery, withdrawals, cancellation conditions, etc. – as commonly required by consumer protection regulations.

 shipping policy iubenda